 Figure 4.
-Approximation component of the transformed signal for different signal extension methods and different decomposition levels STLF, which produces more consistent and better results, is the method proposed by Reis & Da Silva; so from now on, this method will be used as signal extension method
+Approximation component of the transformed signal for different signal extension methods and different decomposition levels STLF, which produces more consistent and better results, From the results of Table I and Fig. 4, it can be concluded that the best available padding method for on, this method will be used as signal extension method